 The cleanest styles always come from contemporary spaces, and the above design proves it beautifully.
-The sharp lines and minimalistic decor create an area that is functional, polish, as well as stylishly elegant.
-The clouded bar-cabinet and sharp-edged design of the bartop create a throwback blend, and the wall-TV is just the right touch to create a homely feel.
+The sharp lines and minimalistic decor create an area that is functional, polished, as well as stylishly elegant.
+The clouded bar cabinet and sharp-edged design of the bartop create a throwback blend, and the wall TV is just the right touch to create a homely feel.

 The Neon Theme

 The above is yet another excellent example of how you can spruce up your mundane basement and add a touch of neon fun.
 By sectioning it off in this way, you can make it feel more important than the rest of your basement bar.
 The stone walkway to the wine cellar is a brilliant touch, and wooden cabinets and neon LED signs create that Vegas feeling you’re sure to enjoy.